 Most types of soil are relatively neutral in terms of pH levels.
 However, some plants prefer soils that are more acidic or more alkaline.
 Peat-based soils are the most acidic, while chalky soils are the most alkaline.

 English ivy is a hardy, adaptable plant that grows well in most types of soils.
 These plants can even tolerate nutrient-poor soils as long as they’re well-draining.
 English ivy doesn’t like sitting in waterlogged soil.
-Loamy and silty soils are ideal, but clay soil also works well if it’s been amended to provide extra drainage.
+Loamy and silty soils are ideal, but clay soil works well if amended to provide extra drainage.